Liddy Oldroyd: Early life and career

 Elizabeth Mary Oldroyd was born on 16 June 1955 in Guildford, Surrey.
 She was the youngest of four children to working class parents Elsie and Fred Oldroyd, a mechanical engineer who died when Liddy was eleven years old.
-Oldroyd was similar in character to her father, and wanted to become an show business actress.
+Oldroyd was similar in character to her father, and wanted to become a show business actress.
 She was educated at Guildford County School for Girls, where she was unable to pass her Latin examination but succeeded in Drama lessons.
 Oldroyd later attended the University of York where she succeeded in acting and singing.
 She created a television project on Fountains Abbey as part of her English degree which began her career in the industry.

 She began as a production assistant for London Weekend Television in 1979, and worked on Game for a Laugh and later The Six O'Clock Show.
 Oldroyd also acted as an announcer for the BBC World Service and her career advanced when she was selected to be a trainee directorship in 1986.
 She married Peter Gwilliam in 1983 and the couple had three children.
 Oldroyd was the first woman to direct an episode of the satirical puppet programme Spitting Image.
 She was one of the directors of Channel 4's situation comedy and black sitcom Desmond's in 1989.
 Throughout the following decade Oldroyd directed other comedy programmes such as After Henry.

 Oldroyd found her greatest success when she acted as director for all 65 episodes of the situation comedy show Drop the Dead Donkey between 1990 and 1998.
 Her work on the show earned her the 1992 Women in Film Kodak Award for Creativity, a Montreux award in the same year and other comedy accolades.
 Furthermore, Oldroyd also directed some children's drama programmes, Channel 4's 1997 serial Underworld, and the sitcom Gimme Gimme Gimme.
 She was also involved in directing the television programmes Paris, Boyz Unlimited, Look at the State We're In!, The Wilsons and Cinderella.